Skip to main content

 A: Common causes:

-1. Plugin not installed: Verify the trackier folder is in node_modules/@awesome-cordova-plugins/
+1. Plugin not installed: Verify the SDK package is installed in node_modules.

-3. Import path incorrect: Use the correct import path:
+3. Import path mismatch: Use the import path for your SDK:

 Solution: Follow the complete installation steps for Ionic Native apps.